Judge strikes down 1931 Michigan law criminalizing abortion

-DETROIT (AP) — A judge on Wednesday struck down Michigan’s 1931 anti-abortion law, months after suspending it, in the the latest development involving abortion rights in a state where the issue is being fought in courtrooms and, possibly, at the ballot box.
+DETROIT (AP) — A judge on Wednesday struck down Michigan’s 1931 anti-abortion law, months after suspending it, the latest development over abortion rights in a state where the issue is being argued in courtrooms and, possibly, at the ballot box.

 The law, which was long dormant before the U.S. Supreme Court overturned Roe v.
 Wade in June, violates the Michigan Constitution, said Judge Elizabeth Gleicher.